Skip to main content

 Everything you need to know about INI CET (AIIMS PG).
 Scroll down for the complete study guide.

-What is the INI-CET exam pattern?
+What is the exam pattern and marking scheme for INI‑CET?

 Generating roadmap for INI CET (AIIMS PG)?
 Get your free personalised study plan →